backstage/backstage/contrib/make/README.md

 ### Prerequisites

 Because the environments are containerized, the only requirement is [Docker](https://docs.docker.com/get-docker/).
 Please install the latest stable version if possible.
-Docker is simply one of the more ubiquitous runtimes.
+Docker is simply one of the more ubiquitous runtime options.
 However, you might also prefer any runtime that supports building and running docker images.
-For example, [podman](https://podman.io/).
 If a pre-built image were build and made available using a standard like the [Open Container Initiative](https://opencontainers.org/), then you could use any OCI runtime.

 [GNU Make](https://www.gnu.org/software/make/) is highly recommended to ensure the docker commands execute consistently.
-Microsoft Windows users can install a Linux shell with `make` installed (e.g. Windows Subsystem for Linux, cygwin, etc.).
+Microsoft Windows users can install a Linux shell with `make` installed (e.g. Windows Subsystem for Linux, Cygwin, etc.).
 It would also be possible to define shell scripts and remove the `make` dependency.
 However, GNU Make was built for this very purpose.
 Without it, each `make` command will need to be understood, built (i.e. manual variable substitution) and executed.

 ### Steps